athombv/esptool-js/README.md

+# Fork
+NOTE: this is a fork of https://github.com/espressif/esptool-js We have adapted it so it can also work on NodejS instead of web based only

 # Javascript implementation of esptool

 This repository contains a Javascript implementation of [esptool](https://github.com/espressif/esptool), a serial flasher utility for Espressif chips. `esptool-js` is based on [Web Serial API](https://wicg.github.io/serial/) and works in Google Chrome and Microsoft Edge [version 89 or later](https://developer.mozilla.org/en-US/docs/Web/API/Serial#browser_compatibility) browsers and Google Chrome on Android [version 61 or later](https://developer.mozilla.org/en-US/docs/Web/API/USB#browser_compatibility) via the [web-serial-polyfill](https://github.com/google/web-serial-polyfill) compatibility layer.